 What photographs and other documentation will be helpful to my attorney in pursuing my claim?

 Photographs of injuries, bruises, etc. can help substantiate damages related to medical treatment and pain and suffering.
 Photographs of vehicle damage and other property damage can help demonstrate the force of the impact and the extent of the property damage.
 Finally, photographs of the accident scene, including skid marks, can help establish who was at fault.
 Obviously, the timing of these photographs is critical.
 As wounds heal, they do not appear as serious.
 Therefore, photographs should be taken early on and at each stage of the healing process.
 Other helpful documentation includes: prescription records, and lost wage information as we will obtain all related medical bills and records.

 How long does one have to initiate an auto accident lawsuit?

 “Statutes of limitation” govern the length of time one has to file a lawsuit or be forever barred from pursuing such claim.
-Under Georgia law, different statute of limitations periods apply as to personal injury cases under various circumstances.
-In some cases, the statute of limitations may be as short as one year, while under different circumstances, it may be eight years or more.
-Many factors bear upon when the applicable statute of limitations period expires including the age of the plaintiff, the type of personal injury claim, the particular facts giving rise to the injury, and others.
+Under North Carolina law, different statute of limitations periods apply as to personal injury cases under various circumstances.
+In some cases, the statute of limitations may be as short as two years, while generally it is three years.
+However, there are many factors that bear upon when the applicable statute of limitations period expires including the age of the plaintiff, the type of personal injury claim, the particular facts giving rise to the injury, and others.
 One must make absolute certain that they are aware of when their statute of limitations period expires, or risk jeopardizing their legal rights.
 An experienced personal injury lawyer can be of assistance in this regard.

 A potential claimant seeking the advice of an attorney should do so without delay.